Will GPU Rendering Dominate the 3D Industry?

 There is also a huge advantage that comes long before you create your final output.
 GPU rendering is so fast it can often provide real-time feedback while working.
 No more going to get a cup of coffee while your preview render chugs away.
 You can see material and lighting changes happen before your eyes.
 So why don’t we all just switch to GPU rendering and go home early?
 It isn’t that easy.
 GPU based renderers aren’t as polished as their older, CPU based cousins.
 Developers are adding new features all the time, but they still don’t support all the tools 3D artists have come to expect from a rendering solution.
 Things like displacement, hair and volumetrics are often missing from GPU based engines.

 The largest problem facing GPU rendering may be the way graphics processors handle a scene.
 The all-at-once nature of GPU rendering means an entire 3D scene has to be loaded into memory to work.
 Large scenes with tons of polygons and lots of hi-res textures simply won’t work for some GPU based solutions.

 There is also a learning curve.
 Many GPU renderers require their own materials, shaders and lighting.
 So, scenes set up for CPU based rendering can’t simply be switched to a GPU renderer, even if the same company produces the software.
 3D artists have to choose which workflow they want to use at the beginning of the project.

 Will GPU rendering ever catch up to CPU based software?
 Will it dominate the 3D industry?
 Time will tell.
-In the meantime, the best way to render quickly and still enjoy the advanced features of CPU rendering is by using a cloud solution like Rayvision.
+In the meantime, the best way to render quickly and still enjoy the advanced features of CPU rendering is by using a cloud rendering solution like Fox Renderfarm.

 The author, Shaun Swanson, has fifteen years of experience in 3D rendering and graphic design.
 He has used several software packages and has a very broad knowledge of digital art ranging from entertainment to product design.